coreman14/ST-Character-Pack-HTML/README.md

 ## Usage

-To use this util, clone the repo or download the pyz files from [GitHub](https://github.com/coreman14/StHTMLHolyPack).
+To use this util, clone the repo or download the pyz files from [GitHub Releases](https://github.com/coreman14/StHTMLHolyPack/releases).
+If you are on windows, the you can download the EXE from [here].(https://github.com/coreman14/StHTMLHolyPack/releases/download/v0.0.3/html_main.exe)

 There are 2 versions, one requires that pillow, colorama and pyyaml are installed beforehand, and one that unzips them from inside.